lmjcbs/lmjcbs.github.io/_posts/2019-12-19-has_many_and_belongs_to_relationships.markdown

 * has_one :through
 * has_and_belongs_to_many

-In this blog post i'll be looking into the belongs_to and has_many associations in more detail, as well as showing how to use the associations in the context of my Sinatra Project  jewel-tracker.
+In this blog post, I'll be looking into the belongs_to and has_many associations in more detail, as well as showing how to use the associations in the context of my Sinatra Project Jewel-tracker.

-First we want to make sure we have ActiveRecord setup correctly in our models.
+First, we want to make sure we have ActiveRecord set up correctly in our models.
 To achieve this we need to inherit ActiveRecord into the models.
 In my case this a Jewel and a User model.

-Next we want to establish the direction of the relationship.
-A User should be able to create instances of jewels they collect, therefore a jewel should also have a owner.
+Next, we want to establish the direction of the relationship.
+A User should be able to create instances of jewels they collect, therefore a jewel should also have an owner.
 Using this information we can determine that a user should have many jewels and a jewel should belong to a user.

 Our two models should now look as follows.